 Kuta, Lombok in Indonesia is a perfect base for all travellers.
 It’s surfers’ paradise, beach bum’s paradise and everyone in between.
-Its chilled out vibes, friendly locals and many adventures for active people is why we fell in love with Kuta in Lombok.
+Its chilled-out vibes, friendly locals and many adventures for active people are why we fell in love with Kuta in Lombok.

-Even though this little fishing town is catching up to tourists demand and a number of homestays are growing, the charm and emptiness of the beaches will take your breath away.
+Even though the little fishing town Kuta on Lombok Island is catching up to tourists’ demand and the number of homestays is growing, the charm and emptiness of the beaches will take your breath away.

 And you better hurry up, a big hotel is going to be built on the most beautiful beach Kuta has.
 I’m sure the beach will remain beautiful but the number of people visiting Kuta in Lombok will grow rapidly.

 All the tips we have and all the amazing activities that Kuta has to offer are right here, so keep on reading and enjoy the beauty of Indonesia.

 How to get to Kuta, Lombok

 There are 2 options for getting to Kuta in Lombok:

 - By ferry – if you’re arriving in Lombok from neighbouring islands Bali, Sumbawa or Gili Islands, you can take a ferry.
-There are a slow boat and fast boat option.
+There are slow boat and fast boat options.
 From Bali, the slow boat takes around 5 hours for 4 USD and it’s mostly used by locals.
 Given the frequent incidents of these boats, I’d recommend going by fast boat, it takes 1,5h and costs 25 USD per person.

 We used a slow boat from Gili Air to Lombok for 12,000 IDR (0.8 USD) per person, it took 15 minutes and the boat departs when full (which is very often).